kumarvis/System-Design-Fundamentals/Twenty_System_Design_Concepts/Twenty_System_Design_Concept.md

-# 20  System Design Concepts
+# Twenty System Design Concepts

 ## 1. Vertical Scaling
 Vertical scaling, also known as "scaling up," involves adding more resources to a single server or machine to handle increased load or performance demands.